helix-robotics-ag/ros-helix/Userguide_0_Configuration.md

 # Configuration files

-Several configuration files can be used to adjust parameters of the model (they are read on start up).
+Several configuration files are read on start up to adjust parameters of the system.
 The files are located at `~/.config/helix` on the Pi, which should have been created when [setting up the Pi](https://github.com/helix-robotics-ag/main?tab=readme-ov-file#i-want-to-set-up-a-new-robotrpi).
-The directory is mounted to `/tmp/config` in the running containers.
+When the containers are launched, this directory is mounted to `/tmp/config`.

 ### `helix_transmission.config.yml`
 This controls the main physical parameters of the tendon controllers.
 If no file is present on startup, one will be created with the default values below: